Colorado Regenerative Agriculture: A Roadmap for Sustainable Farm Tours and Soil Health

 Structure for the Farm Tours Initiative

-While the research of the various ecosystems should be reflected in all efforts, the mission of the CDA (preparing future farmers and fostering responsible stewardship of the environment), Alliance Center (advancing regenerative agriculture practices and soil health initiatives), and Max Neumeyer's soil health efforts under Mad Agriculture may the best and most prevailing themes.
-Sharing the unique characteristics of the state's various regions will certainly support these messages.
+While the research of the various ecosystems should be reflected in all efforts, the mission of the CDA (preparing future farmers and fostering responsible stewardship of the environment), Alliance Center (advancing regenerative agriculture practices and soil health initiatives), and Max Neumeyer's soil health efforts under Mad Agriculture may be the best and most prevailing drives.
+Publicly sharing the unique characteristics of the state's various regions will certainly support these messages.

 Conservation Districts, Watersheds, Defining Characteristics, Soil Health Effect on Ecosystem/Local Economy, County, State Representative, State Senator, County Commissioner, Local Agriculture Policy, Number of Farms, Number of Research Farms, Local Universities, Local Research, Local Grants, CDPHE Geographic Region, CDPHE Geographic Region Characteristics, CNHP Classification Guide to the Ecological Systems, CNHP Classification Guide to the Ecological Systems Characteristics, number of Farms, number of Regenerative Farms, Average Age of Farms, Local Incentives and Credits, Communication Tools, Voting Behavior, Annual Precipitation, Subsidies Awarded by County, Specific Needs by County

-While we have chosen the ten watersheds and their conservation districts as our main focus (with soil health in mind), the completion of the research should steer what messages are most important on the Farm Tours website in each watershed and the themes on the tours.
-Essentially, the factors that steer each region the most, like the ones mentioned above, are yet to be determined and could be unique depending on the locale.
-Considering that each watershed has an agricultural ecosystem, we honor that complexity and be mindful of these factors (and perhaps the ones unknown at this point in research).
-Once we finish the research, we can work with universities in each area to refine the information and help curate the content on these individual pages of the website.
+While we have chosen the ten watersheds and their conservation districts as our primary focus (with soil health in mind), the completion of the research should steer what messages are most important on the Farm Tours website in each watershed and the themes on the tours.
+The factors that steer each region the most, like the ones mentioned above, are yet to be determined and could be unique depending on the locale.
+Considering that each watershed has an agricultural ecosystem, we need to honor that complexity and be mindful of contributing factors (and perhaps the ones unknown at this point in research).
+Once we finish the research, we can work with universities in each area to refine the information and help curate the content on the website's individual pages.
 This relationship could be the conduit to bring the universities on as stakeholders while endorsing their efforts and expertise.
 We can also share the many educational tools offered by organizations such as HMI on these pages.

 We'll need strategic political efforts to reinforce and strengthen the regenerative agriculture system while connecting to the conventional farming sphere.
 We can connect policymakers who sponsored specific environmental, agriculture, and soil health bills to watershed area organizations, alliances, and more in their respective counties and districts.
 You can find key bills and their lawmaker sponsors (with contact information) in my research.
 These sponsors could be stakeholders for specific tours depending on the area they represent.